New CP Phase and Exact Oscillation Probabilities of Dirac Neutrino derived from Relativistic Equation: New Derivation of Oscillation Probabilities

 Here, we list some crucial points in order.
 First, in the probabilities without chirality-flip, the new terms (\ref{new-survive}) and (\ref{new-transition}) appear in addition to the well-known terms (\ref{old-survive}) and (\ref{old-transition}).
 At the same time, the probabilities with chirality-flip are in order $O(m^2/E^2)$.
 As shown later, these terms in order $O(m^2/E^2)$ cancel out each other and the sum of all probabilities is kept in one.
 Second, we found that the oscillation probabilities depend on not only the mass squared differences but also the absolute value of mass in exact expressions.
 Third, the new CP phase appears in the probabilities even for Dirac neutrino in two generations if there exist some new interactions which distinguish the flavor of right-handed neutrinos.
 This new phase appears in the probabilities with chirality-flip and can be interpreted to be a comprehensive phase including the Majorana phase.

-The transition probability between $\nu_{\alpha}$ and $\nu_{\beta}$ was calculated relativistically in \cite{Dvornikov} but approximetely up to order $O(m^2/E^2)$.
-In refs. \cite{Bernardini2004, Bernardini2005, Nishi}, the transition probability was also derived by the wave-packet formalism without any approximations and after some calculations, their result is in agreement with our expressions (\ref{old-transition}) and (\ref{new-transition}).
-However, they didn't mention the new CP phase effect and the mixing of right-handed neutrinos.
-We derive the exact and complete oscillation probabilities relativistically and present the dependence on the new CP phase and the mixing of right-handed neutrinos for the first time.
+We mention the differences between previous studies and our results.
+The $P(\nu_{\alpha L}\to \nu_{\beta L})$ was calculated relativistically in \cite{Dvornikov} up to order $O(m^2/E^2)$.
+Furthermore, in \cite{Bernardini2004, Bernardini2005, Nishi}, $P(\nu_{\alpha L} \to \nu_{\beta L})$ was derived without any approximations using the wave-packet formalism.
+After some calculations, it was confirmed that their results are consistent with our expressions (\ref{old-transition}) and (\ref{new-transition}).
+In addition to $P(\nu_{\alpha L}\to \nu_{\beta L})$, we also calculated $P(\nu_{\alpha L} \to \nu_{\beta R})$, discovering that the latter depends on the new CP phase and the mixing angle of right-handed neutrinos.

 Let us comment about $\nu_L^{\prime}$ and $\nu_R^{\prime}$ in the end of this subsection.
 In order to obtain the probabilities for $\nu^{\prime}$, we only have to replace $p$ to $-p$ in (\ref{old-survive})-(\ref{h-change-transition}).
 As the oscillation probabilities only depend on $p^2$, we obtain the same probabilities as those for $\nu_L$ and $\nu_R$ in this framework.